Donna Selch (Ph.D., Graduated in summer 2016): Donna’s

 Digital Image Analysis, Offered

-each Spring and Fall (Syllabus)
+each Spring and Fall (Syllabus),

-will learn advanced theories and common applications for remote sensing
+will learn advanced theories and common applications for remote

-sensing procedures and projects with a variety of common remote
+remote sensing procedures and projects with a variety of common remote

 sensing data sets.
 Preliminary